-Section 6: Parent's and Professional's Comments
+Section 6: Guardian's / Professional's Comments

-This section should be completed by the parent(s) and/or professionals as appropriate.
-Most helpful if it is completed and sent to the DT ahead of the meeting, or views can be recorded/ minuted and added in later.
+This section should be completed by the guardian(s) and /or professionals ahead of the meeting and returned to the Designated Teacher.
+If this is not possible then views should be recorded in the meeting and added in later.

-There are some suggestions within this section to guide the parent(s) around potential areas they may wish to comment on.
-Three key priority spaces are included for the most important points.
+There are some suggestions within this section to guide the guardian(s) around potential areas they may wish to comment on.
+Three key priority spaces are available for their comment.
+These are expanding boxes.